PravanjanFE/HP-BlockchainGame/README.md

 ![HP-Blockchain](./assets/cover-image.png)

-# 🕹️ HP: The Adventure of Knoobs – Web3 Play-to-Earn Game
+# 🕹️ HP: The Adventure of Knoobs
 **HP: The Adventure of Knoobs** is a **blockchain-powered Unity game** that fuses **classic farming, crafting, and exploration** with new-gen **Web3 mechanics**, giving players the power to truly **own, trade, and mutate** their digital assets.

 What if players could step into a **vibrant, open-world adventure** where every crafted weapon, harvested crop, and mutated item is an **NFT they can trade or evolve on-chain**?